McKinsey & CompanyBharath Aiyer, Partner, McKinsey & Company

 Natalya Bailey is the CTO and co-founder of Accion Systems, a company providing in-space propulsion for spacecraft.
 An Oregon native, Natalya moved to Cambridge to complete her doctorate in space propulsion at MIT with a focus on a novel ion engine technology.
 Prior to MIT, she researched a new chemical rocket technology during her MS at Duke University.
 She is a partner at XFactor Ventures, investing in female-founded companies, and is on the board of Youth CITIES, a non-profit that teaches entrepreneurship and STEM skills to diverse youth cohorts.
 In her free time she enjoys traveling to Maine with her husband and three children and completing Python katas on Codewars.

-Brian earned an MBA in Management of Technology & Innovation from the University of Minnesota and BS, MS, and Ph.D. degrees in Computer Engineering from Case Western Reserve University
+Brian earned an MBA in Management of Technology & Innovation and BS, MS, and Ph.D. degrees in Computer Engineering from Case Western Reserve University.

 President and Founder